Loevland/loevland.github.io/_posts/2024-05-09-osloctfXcybsec24.md

 5. [Quit]
 ```

-In the previous challenge we overwrite the `path` entry in the `file_data` struct, but in this challenge we need to overwrite the `size` entry.
+In the previous challenge we overwrote the `path` entry in the `file_data` struct, but in this challenge we need to overwrite the `size` entry.
 Because we have to send bytes, we can't just write a lot of A's and 0x1337 as the input (similar to the previous challenge).
 Instead, we need to write the bytes of the integer `0x1337` into the buffer.
 This is easier to do with a python script.

 The `size` entry is a 32-bit integer, so we need to write 4 bytes of data to overwrite it.
 We can use the `p32` function from `pwntools` to pack the integer `0x1337` into 4 bytes, and then write this data into the buffer.